Granvelle Palace, Brussels: The Palace of Granvelle

 The Granvelle Palace was built around 1550 as the sumptuous residence of Cardinal Archbishop Antoine Perrenot de Granvelle.
-Granvelle acquired two existing hôtels particuliers there in 1549–50 and had them merged into the most beautiful manifestation of High Renaissance in the Southern Netherlands.
+Granvelle acquired two existing hôtels particuliers there in 1549–50 and had them merged into one of the earliest and most beautiful manifestation of High Renaissance in the Southern Netherlands.
 The name of the architect is not documented, but it is usually assumed that it was Sébastien van Noyen.
 Other candidates are Francesco Paciotti and Francesco de' Marchi, military engineers employed by Pope Paul III, with whom Granvelle maintained close contacts.

-The Granvelle Palace was directly inspired by the courtyard facades of the Palazzo Farnese, designed by Michelangelo and Vignola.
-During the trip to Rome that Van Noyen undertook, those facades were under construction, so he may have visited the building site.
+The Granvelle Palace was directly inspired by the courtyard façades of the Palazzo Farnese, designed by Michelangelo and Vignola.
+During the trip to Rome that Van Noyen undertook around 1550, upon Granvelle's instigation, those façades were under construction, so he may have visited the building site.
 It is also possible that several architects were involved in the Granvelle Palace with its different wings.

 The main entrance was located on the Rue des Sols/Stuiversstraat.
 Four wings were arranged around a square courtyard and a staircase tower topped with a cupola.
 A large gallery with open arcades departed from it, parallel to the curve of the Cantersteen/Kantersteen.
 Between the street and gallery was a steeply sloping garden, with citrus and fig trees, aromatic herbs and four large fountains.
-On the side of the Cantersteen, there was a second courtyard with further buildings and a showpiece facade.
-In his palace, Granvelle amassed an impressive collection of sculptures, including an antique Venus and Cupid.
+On the side of the Cantersteen, there was a second courtyard with further buildings and a showpiece façade.
+In his palace, Granvelle amassed an impressive collection of sculptures, including an antique Venus and Cupid or Apollo.

 In 1564, the unpopular Granvelle was forced to leave the Netherlands.
 As the right-hand man of King Philip II of Spain, he had earned his way with the high nobility, and also with the regent Margaret of Parma.
 On 13 March, his brother Thomas picked him up at his palace, whereupon unknown pranksters then nailed a "rush sale" sign.
 He would never see his Brussels residence again.
-His provost kept him regularly informed of the situation and was able to report, among other things, that the Duke of Alva, out of discretion, had refrained from taking up residence in the palace (Alva stayed in the no less luxurious Palace of William of Orange, his arch enemy).
+His provost kept him regularly informed of the situation and was able to report, among other things, that the Duke of Alba, out of discretion, had refrained from taking up residence in the palace (the duke stayed in the no less luxurious Palace of William of Orange, his arch enemy).